 The Purdy house is now the site of the A-Frame Residency Program, under which writers are offered a time and place to work in a location that is attractive and of historic significance.
 Each year between mid-April and mid-November the house will be open for the residency.
-Writers who are Canadian citizens or permanent residents may apply for a term of four to twelve weeks.
+Writers who are Canadian citizens or permanent residents may apply for a term of two to twelve weeks.
 The residency will be open to all writers, but preference will be given to poetry and poetry projects.
-Each year the jury will also consider proposals for a four-week project in critical writing about Canadian poetry and will be open to unusual and creative ideas for residencies.
+Each year the Selection Committee will also consider proposals for a one to four week project in critical writing about Canadian poetry and will be open to unusual and creative ideas for residencies.

 Travel to Ameliasburgh will be paid.
 Those awarded the residency will be given a stipend of $650 dollars ($500 honorarium and $150 travel) a week while living in the A-frame, and will be free to spend their time on their writing.
-Residents will be expected to participate in one public event for each month of their stay—the event could be a reading, lecture, workshop, an event in a local school or some other literary activity—and to consider other reasonable requests.
+Residents will be expected to participate in one public event for each four weeks of their stay, or complete a community-based project as noted above—the event could be a reading, lecture, workshop, an event in a local school or some other literary activity—and to consider other reasonable requests.
 These events will take place in one of the larger communities nearby, Picton, Belleville, Kingston.
-As well there is an event at the Town Hall in Ameliasburgh each April to coincide with National Poetry Month and National Al Purdy Day, April 21.
-All this will be organized in collaboration with the Prince Edward County Arts Council, and a dedicated group in Ameliasburgh and the local area.
 Residents will be offered a temporary library card for the excellent library at Queen’s University in Kingston, where many of Al Purdy’s papers are held.
-Those awarded a residency will be asked to donate at least one copy of one of their books to the Residency Library.
+Those awarded a residency will be asked to donate at least one copy of one of their books to the Residency Library at the A-frame.
 Writers in residence will also be encouraged to make themselves known at the Purdy Library in Ameliasburgh and to donate a book.
 They may also wish to discuss with the local liaison the possibility of working with local schools.